Ruby1993/Eron-Fraud-Detection-master/Project_Answer Summary.md

 AdaBoost- n_estimators; algorithm
 GradientBoosting - loss; n_estimators; max_depth

-5. What is validation, and what’s a classic mistake you can make if you do it wrong?
-How did you validate your analysis?
-[relevant rubric items: “discuss validation”, “validation strategy”]
+Model Validation

+It's the necessary way after model set up with the training dataset.
+It's the process to evaluate the model using test dataset which is not used as training dataset in the model training.The validation would be a good way to evaluate the prediction capability of the model, and it would on the other hand to check the overfitting issue.

-for the validation, I used the k-fold cross validation to get the prediction values and used the precision, recall, f1 to evaluate the model performance.
+for the validation, I changed to use StratifiedShuffleSplit to evaludate the model performance as the dataset is pretty imbalanced.(k-fold cross validation might be better to be used in the balanced dataset.
 The common mistake would be only using accuracy to validate the model as the dataset is not balanced.

-6. Give at least 2 evaluation metrics and your average performance for each of them.
-Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.
-[relevant rubric item: “usage of evaluation metrics”]
+Matrix - Precision & Recall

-a.
-How many are classified 'fraud' correctly out of all truely 'fraud' people. if it is good, it will identify most of people involved in the fraud issue, but might bring some innocent people.
+Precision: How many are classified 'fraud' correctly out of all truely 'fraud' people. if it is good, it will identify most of people involved in the fraud issue, but might bring some innocent people in.

-b.
-How many are classified 'fraud' correctly out of all labeled 'fraud' people. if it is good, it will make sure all the labeled fraud people are higher likely involved in the fraud, but it might miss some people involved in the fraud issue.
+Recall: How many are classified 'fraud' correctly out of all labeled 'fraud' people. if it is good, it will make sure all the labeled fraud people are higher likely involved in the fraud, but it might miss some people involved in the fraud issue.